SoftUni/Programming-Basics-Book-Python-EN/chapter-07-complex-loops.md

 ![](/assets/chapter-7-1-images/15.Fruits-02.png)

-The following are the steps for implementing the "Shoot the Fruits!"
+Shown below, are the steps for implementing the "Shoot the Fruits!"
 Web application.

 ### Empty PyCharm solution